 Winter Hours (Labor Day-December; March)

 7:00 p.m.
 Presentation (if scheduled)

 Location: Behind the Hecksher Farm off Scofieldtown Rd.
-Enter from Scofieldtown Rd. on Fridays.
+Enter from Scofieldtown Rd.
 GPS users enter - 151 Scofieldtown Road.

 Astronomy Nights: An evening at the Stamford Observatory

 Head to the Observatory on selected Friday nights to explore the night sky with talks on planets, stars galaxies and much more.
 Start by enjoying a presentation on a fun and interesting topic, followed by a visit to view the night sky through our 22-inch diameter telescope.
 This program is suitable for children ages 5 and up.
 For topics see our Calendar of Events page.